 “My message to young readers is simple: Be yourself.
 Be resilient.
 Be kind.”

-Erin grew up in Lake Charles, Louisiana, raised by her mother who was the first in her family to emigrate from the Philippines.
-Erin earned her bachelor’s degree in women’s studies and liberal arts from McNeese State University and an MFA in creative writing from Rosemont College, where she works as a thesis adviser.
+Erin is Filipina-American.
+She grew up in Lake Charles, Louisiana and earned her bachelor’s degree in women’s studies and liberal arts from McNeese State University and an MFA in creative writing from Rosemont College, where she works as a thesis adviser.
 She is also on the faculty of Hamline University’s MFAC program and the Gotham Writers Workshop.

 Follow Erin on Twitter

 If you’re interested in having Erin visit your school or attend your event, or if you have a general question about Erin, please fill out the following form: